sltc2024/sltc2024.github.io/index.md

 * Towards the Positronic Brain: Workshop on Embodied Language Processing and Multimodal Interaction
 * [Applications of Universal Dependencies](https://udapp-sltc-2024.github.io)

-### Call for Extended Abstracts

-Papers are invited on all theoretical, practical and applied aspects of language technology, including natural language processing, computational linguistics, speech technology and neighbouring areas.
-Papers can describe completed or ongoing research, as well as practical applications of language technology, and may be combined with system demonstrations.
-[More Information](cfp).

-The conference does not publish any proceedings but accepted contributions will be made available on the conference web page as extended abstracts.
-Hence, it is possible to submit abstracts related to work that has been, or will be, published elsewhere, as long as this is compatible with the conditions of the respective publication channels.

 ### Invited Speakers